Florida Appeals Court Overturns Lower Court Ruling in Construction Lien Case

 Set Up a Consultation With a Florida Construction Law Attorney

 At Pike & Lustig, LLP, our West Palm Beach commercial litigation lawyers have in depth experience handling complex construction litigation, including cases involving construction defects and construction liens.
 We will help you navigate the legal process and protect your interests.
 For a strictly confidential, no commitment review of your dispute, please reach out to us today.
-We have offices in West Palm Beach and Miami and we handle construction lawsuits throughout Southeastern Florida.
+We have offices in West Palm Beach, Wellington and Miami and we handle construction lawsuits throughout Southeastern Florida.